Nikos-Salichos/MicroservicesRabbitMQ/README.md

-.NET 6 Project with clean architecture, microservices
+.NET 6 Project with clean architecture, microservices and RabbitMq.